Debenhams Logo

 1972 – 1976

 In 1972, the United Drapery Stores retail group almost bought Debenhams, but the deal was never completed.
 At the same time, the store chain adopted a new logo containing simple black lettering on a white background.
-Its name was a single word written in crisp, sans serif geometric letters.
-The font in use at the time has many equivalents, such as Yoxall Regular by Roger White, Mytupi Regular by Álvaro Thomáz, Sequel Sans Body Book by OGJ Type Design, Protestant – DGL Regular by Digital Graphic Labs, Nimbus Sans L Regular by URW++ or FreeSans Medium by GNU FreeFont.
+Its name was a single word written in crisp, sans-serif geometric letters.
+The font in use at the time has many equivalents, such as Yoxall Regular by Roger White, Mytupi Regular by Álvaro Thomáz, Sequel Sans Body Book by OGJ Type Design, Protestant – DGL Regular by Digital Graphic Labs, Nimbus Sans L Regular by URW++, or FreeSans Medium by GNU FreeFont.

 1976 – 1983

-The wordmark, created in the mid-1970s, differed from the previous version by the bolder lettering.
+The wordmark, created in the mid-1970s, differed from the previous version in its bolder lettering.
 Its main feature was the oblique cuts at the ends of the “e,” “a,” and “s.”
 This typeface is most reminiscent of the Kylo Sans Extra Bold from The Northern Block Ltd. Slightly fewer similarities are observed with FullerSansDT Black by DTP Types, Fuse V.2 Display Black by W Foundry, and Verb Extra Condensed Ultra by Yellow Design Studio.

 1983 – 1986

 In the 1980s, designers converted the lettering to upper case and used a grotesque with narrower, bolder letters.
-Of the modern fonts, it is roughly similar to Artica Condensed Black by cretype.
+Of the modern fonts, it is roughly similar to Artica Condensed Black by Cretype.

 1986 – 1991